The rape recovery team provides rape recovery and community education programs on sexual assault prevention.

-The RRT responds quickly and compassionately to survivors of sexual violence whether or not they have chosen to report the crime to police.
+The rape recovery team responds quickly and compassionately to survivors of sexual violence whether or not they have chosen to report the crime to police.
 Services are available to survivors of all genders in Duval, Nassau, and Baker Counties.
 Our approach to support is empowerment-based, providing access to information and resources so that survivors can make the choice they feel is best for them.

 Survivors of sexual assault are entitled to a sexual assault forensic medical exam.
 The WCJ Rape Recovery Team (RRT) provides sexual assault forensic medical exams to survivors of sexual violence ages 18 and older.
 Exams for any patient under the age of 18 are provided by the Child Protection Team.
 WCJ provides sexual assault services for Duval, Baker and Nassau Counties.
 However, there are no residency requirements to receive any service.